matomatical/coursework-portfolio/README.md

 [Handbook link](https://handbook.unimelb.edu.au/2019/subjects/comp90049/).
 Final grade: 98.

+Assessment:

+* The main project in this class was a pair project to implement an *automatic fact verification system* based on a Wikipedia-derived dataset ('FEVER').

+  My project partner and I were able to achieve early leading performance on the class leaderboard using a multi-stage evidence retrieval and classification system we dubbed SHERLOCK (we were eventually left behind---it seems we should have just used BERT for sentence embeddings!).
+  Our work is summarised well in our [final report](farrugia2019sherlock.pdf) (unfortunately our code is not publically available).

+  This project was my first experience implementing, training, and tuning machine learning models.
+I worked closely with my project partner throughout the entire project.
+However, I was chiefly responsible for steps 1--3 (out of 5) in our pipeline.

 #### COMP90045 Programming Language Implementation

 This subject taught the principles of compiler design and implementation,